 - confectioner's (powdered) sugar

 A pinch of salt is never a bad idea in any sweet recipe.
 Cream of tartar is not necessary, but many bakers swear by it.
-If you properly whip your egg whites and the granulated sugar to a firm meringue, you don't need it.
-Adding too much cream of tartar can actually create too much air in the batter.
-Then the shells will bake up hollow, which isn't a catastrophe, but not the textbook texture.

 Macaron shells are fickle friends and don't take well to large amounts of flavorings.
 Adding liquid-based ingredients can weaken the egg white protein bonds in the meringue.
-Choosing gel food color is the best choice because it won't add too much additional liquid.
+Choosing a gel food color is the best choice because it won't add too much additional liquid.
 A small amount of instant espresso, cocoa powder, citrus zest, or freeze-dried fruit powder can be added successfully.
 But I highly recommend refining your techniques before experimenting.

 Macaron Fillings